Australian High Commission

 Please note that only complete applications will be accepted.
 Please ensure that your application contains all of the below requirements:

-Applications should be submitted electronically to [email protected] by 23:59, 17 October 2024.
+Applications should be submitted electronically to [email protected] by 23:59, 29 May 2025 (Singapore Time).
 Please note that late applications will not be accepted.

 Only those applicants short-listed for interview will be contacted.
 If you are not contacted within six weeks of the date of applications closing, you can consider your application unsuccessful.
 The selection process usually takes several weeks, and short-listed applicants will be advised of the outcome.